pgporada/ocspd/README.rst

 We package ocspd for Debian, but it will still have dependencies that are not available as debian packages.
-This means you need to either still use ``pip`` to install those dependencies, or you will need to package rhe dependencies yourself.
+This means you need to either still use ``pip`` to install those dependencies, or you will need to package the dependencies yourself.

 There is a build script in the root of this project: ``build_deb_pkg.sh``.
 It will automatically download the dependencies master branches from Github and